hakyimlab/gtex-miscellaneous-processing/README.md

 #### Example closing words

 Some jobs will be executed many times in the life of a research project.
-For example, [S-PrediXcan](https://github.com/hakyimlab/MetaXcan) was ran several times because many of its input were regenerated aftyer issues or improvements were found.
+For example, [S-PrediXcan](https://github.com/hakyimlab/MetaXcan) was ran several times because many of its input were regenerated after issues or improvements were found.

 Depending on the family of jobs and consumption patterns, you might want to adopt different strategies to make follow-up executions more efficient.
 A pattern of resource consumption must be identified from the logs